-Urban wooded areas are being added to the new urban park category in the draft PROS Plan at the public's request.
+Urban wooded areas are being added as a facility in the 2012 PROS Plan at the public's request.
 An urban wooded area is an area of preserved trees or new plantings that will provide a sense of being in a natural area within an urban environment.
 Trails and seating areas will create inviting, relaxing places within the area.
 Design and management of the area should follow Crime Prevention through Environmental Design (CPTED) principles, to allow visibility into the area.
 Since natural areas ranked third on the Vision 2030 survey, staff believes that developing an urban standard is a priority.
 Management of this type of facility will present some unique challenges associated with soil compaction, maintenance of adequate soil moisture, tree health, CPTED, etc.